keptn/lifecycle-toolkit/python-runtime/README.md

 The Keptn Lifecycle Toolkit uses this runtime to run [KeptnTask](https://lifecycle.keptn.sh/docs/tasks/write-tasks/) for pre- and post-checks.

-`KeptnTask`s can be tested locally with the runtime using the following command.
+`KeptnTask`s can be tested locally with the runtime using the following commands.
-Replace `${VERSION}` with the KLT version of your choice.
+Replace `${VERSION}` with the KLT version of your choice. `SCRIPT` should refer to either a python file mounted locally in the container or to a url containing the file.

+### mounting a python file

 ```shell
 docker run -v $(pwd)/samples/hellopy.py:/hellopy.py -e "SCRIPT=hellopy.py" -it lifecycle-toolkit/python-runtime:${VERSION}